-The ACT may seem like the next terrifying step into your future, but you should be excited and not scared.
-By studying well beforehand and learning a number of ACT strategies and tricks, you should have no problem earning a high ACT score.
+This test may seem like the next terrifying step for a high school student, but you should be excited, not scared.
+By studying well beforehand and learning a number of ACT test-taking strategies, you should have no problem earning a high ACT score.
+And remember, you can always retake the ACT, but this will come at additional charges you could otherwise avoid if you do well on your first try.

 Not finishing your test does affect your ACT score.
 In the ACT, you gain points by answering questions correctly.
 By not finishing, you miss the points you might have gained from those questions.